cujojs/rest/README.md

 Change Log
 ----------

-.next
+0.8.3
-- moving from the 'scothis' to the 's2js' organization
+- moving from the 'scothis' to the 's2js' organization, no functional changes

 0.8.2
 - requests may be canceled